Applying for an Initial J-1 Visa

 Fees

-All nonimmigrant visa applicants are required to pay a visa application fee.
-The visa application fee is required each time you need to apply for a J-1 visa at a US embassy/consulate abroad.
-Any J-2 dependent visa applicants will also be required to pay the visa application fee.
-The visa application fee is set by the US Department of State and is subject to change at any time.
-Refer to the website of your specific US embassy/consulate for more details on the current visa application fee and how to pay the fee.
-Typically, you will be required to pay the fee when you complete the DS-160 nonimmigrant visa application.
+The current nonimmigrant visa application fee for J applicants is $185.
+This fee is set by the U.S. Department of State and is subject to change at any time.
+Refer to the website of your specific U.S. embassy/consulate for more details on the current visa application fee and how to pay the fee.
+Typically, you will be required to pay the fee when you complete the Form DS-160.

 Visa Interview

-A personal interview is required as part of the visa application process.
-You will want to schedule your visa interview as soon as possible once you receive your DS-2019.
-During your visa interview, a consular officer will determine whether you are qualified to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
-You are responsible for establishing that you meet the requirements under US law to receive the category of visa for which you are applying.
+During your visa interview, a consular officer will discuss the purpose of your visit to the United States and will determine if you are qualified to receive a J visa.
+As the visa applicant, you are responsible for establishing that you meet the requirements under U.S. law to receive the category of visa for which you are applying.

 • Form DS-160 confirmation page

-• I-901 SEVIS fee receipt
+• I-901 SEVIS fee payment receipt

 • Form DS-2019 (signed by you)

-• J-1 program invitation letter from the MUSC sponsoring faculty member
+• MUSC J-1 program invitation letter

 Visa Processing & Issuance

 Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a consular officer.
-Applicants are advised of this requirement when they apply.
+All applicants are advised of the possibility of administrative processing when they apply.
 When administrative processing is required, the timing will vary based on individual circumstances of each case, though most administrative processing is resolved within 60 days of the visa interview.
+If your visa application is selected for administrative processing, please notify the Center for Global Health so that we are aware of any delays that may prevent you from beginning your program on the program start date.

 Canadian Citizens